The Linear Life Plan

 Growing numbers of people have begun to question, not only when to retire, but whether retirement as it now exists even makes sense.
 Many see retirement as an uncertainty or even a problem.
 Something that will separate them form the kinds of productive lives they are capable of living, well into their 70s and 80s.

-The dead hand of tradition, the weight of regulations and our own expectations are given way.
+The dead hand of tradition, the weight of regulations and our own expectations have given way.
 We no longer feel forced, to do exactly what the generation before us did.
 In a longer life there are second and third chances.
 We have the opportunity, to go back and do some things we weren’t able to do, for whatever reason, earlier in life.

 - They still live in the Linear Plan.